 What Are Love Patterns?

-S: So of course, it’s always in two ways.
-I can explain how we create a love patterns, or what is a love pattern.
-So, you have basically two brains, you have your rational brain who says, oh, I would like to be happy in my relationship, I would like to communicate better.
+S: So, of course, it’s always in two ways.
+I can explain how we create a love pattern, or what is a love pattern.
+So, you have basically two brains, you have your rational brain that says, oh, I would like to be happy in my relationship, I would like to communicate better.
 This is the conscious level, what you want, and then you have the lizard brain, which is how you automatically react in case of stress or what makes you triggered in a relationship.